 All freelance staff have personal responsibility for the practical application of TST’s equal opportunities policy, which extends to the treatment of job applicants, employees, participants and visitors.

-Special responsibility for the practical application of the TST’s equal opportunities policy falls upon The Artistic Director and the Company Manager.
+Special responsibility for the practical application of this policy falls upon the Artistic Director and the General Manager.

 In the case of any doubt or concern about the application of this policy in any particular instance, consult Tanushka Marah.